codybrom/blankie/FAQ.md

 - The Settings menu in your Mac's menubar under Blankie
 - The titlebar menu

-## What's the difference between Blankie and Blanket?
+## What is the difference between Blankie and Blanket?

 Blankie is a native macOS app inspired by Blanket, but it's completely separate and independently developed: